-The Valuer on behalf of ValuStrat, with responsibility is Mr. Ramez Al Medlaj (Taqeem Member) having sufficient and current knowledge of the Saudi market and the skills and understanding to undertake the valuation competently.
+The Valuer on behalf of ValuStrat, with responsibility of this report is Mr. Ramez Al Medlaj (Taqeem Member) who has sufficient and current knowledge of the Saudi market and the skills and understanding to undertake the valuation competently.

-Also Mr. Ramez Al Medlaj (Taqeem Member) is a local Arabic specialist having knowledge, skills and understanding of the market and valuation.
-We further confirm that either the Valuer or ValuStrat have no previous material connection or involvement with the subject of the valuation assignment apart from this same assignment undertaken back in June 2021.
+We further confirm that either the Valuer or ValuStrat have no previous material connection or involvement with the subject of the valuation assignment apart from this same assignment undertaken back in December 2021.